Agiled

 Does Trello have a CRM?

 No. Trello boards can be adapted as a basic CRM with lists for stages and cards for contacts, but this is a workaround.
 No contact database, email integration, revenue forecasting, or pipeline automation.
-Agiled includes a full pipeline CRM.
+Agiled includes a full pipeline CRM with all of these features.

 Does Trello have invoicing?

 No. Trello does not include invoicing, payment processing, or any billing functionality.
-Service businesses need a separate invoicing tool.
+Service businesses need a separate invoicing tool ($30+/month).
+Agiled includes invoicing with multi-currency support, recurring billing, and time-to-invoice conversion.

 Does Trello have time tracking?

 Not natively.
-Time tracking is available through Power-Ups (Everhour, Toggl, Clockify) that require separate subscriptions.
+Time tracking is available through Power-Ups (Everhour at $8.50/user/month, Toggl, Clockify) that require separate subscriptions.
 Tracked time does not connect to invoicing.
 Agiled includes native time tracking with automatic invoice generation.

-Is Trello free plan enough for a team?
+Is the Trello free plan enough for a team?

 Which is cheaper for a 10-person team?

-Trello Premium costs $100/month for 10 users (task management only).
+Trello Premium costs $100/month for 10 users (annual billing) but provides only task management.
 Agiled Pro costs $60/month for 10 users with CRM, invoicing, proposals, contracts, time tracking, HR, and project management included.
-Agiled is cheaper and includes significantly more functionality.
+Adding the tools Trello lacks pushes the Trello stack to $1,075+/month.

 Does Trello have Gantt charts?

-Trello Premium includes a Timeline view that resembles a Gantt chart — tasks plotted on a timeline with start and end dates.
+Trello Premium includes a Timeline view that resembles a Gantt chart with tasks plotted on a timeline.
 But the Timeline view does not support true task dependencies (automatic rescheduling when predecessor tasks change).
-Agiled includes Gantt charts with full dependency support.
+Agiled includes Gantt charts with full dependency support and milestone tracking.

 Can Trello handle complex projects?